Degree

 Students accepted into a graduate program within the School of Public Administration may apply some applicable credits toward a graduate certificate.
 Students must apply separately for the certificate program.
 View the graduate certificates offered by the School of Public Administration.

-• Three letters of recommendation from professors or professional colleagues
+• Supporting documents, including a resume, Statement of Interest, and three letters of recommendation from professors or professional individuals.

 For more information on admission to UCF, visit UCF Graduate Admissions.